World Championship 2022: Nigel Bond retires as snooker says farewell to key remaining link to 1980s golden era

 "I was flicking through Facebook and I saw the story there.
 I’m trying not to think about getting to the Crucible, I’m just trying to stay in the moment and pot the balls in front of me.
 If you start trying to win, that’s when the pressure comes.

-"I can’t thank (coach) Lee Walker enough because he has been with me from the start and I definitely wouldn’t be here without him.”
+"I can’t thank (coach and player) Lee Walker enough because he has been with me from the start and I definitely wouldn’t be here without him.”

 - -